 The convicted person or appellant, Michael Ritchie, certainly thought so.
-He had appeared at Elgin Sheriff Court in 2019, charged in respect of the following matters:
+He had appeared at Elgin Sheriff Court in 2019, charged on indictment in respect of the following matters:

 “on 11 or 12 May 2018 you … did break into the dwelling house owned by [JR] … at Strathville, South Street, Forres, Moray and steal a quantity of jewellery, medals, coins and a box;